ebrock/js-calculator/readme.md

 # JS Calculator
 # JS Calculator

-JS Calculator is a React App for doing simple calculations, designed and coded bfrom scratch by me.
+JS Calculator is a React App for doing simple calculations, designed and coded from scratch by me.

 This project is part of freeCodeCamp.org's curriculum, found here: https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects/build-a-javascript-calculator/